DerBrunoIR/CourseGraph/README.md

 - I try to map vague terms to dependencies by using context and my experience.

-- If I can't a vague term it will be ignored.
+- If I can't interpret a vague term it will be ignored.

 This ensures that arbitrariness is reduced at labelling time.